 - Was there any situation in your last job where you provided extraordinary customer care?

-- What work in pharmacy industry appeals most to you?
+- Which work in the pharmacy industry appeals the most to you?

 - What used to be a typical day like, at your last job?

 - What shift would you like to work in?